moumarzia/Final_Project_BigData/README.md

 # Final_Project_BigData, Marzia Tamanna
-My final project is developed for the analysis of a dataset, including analysis of hydrological data and a a ~1000 word paper on my analysis (focusing on methods and results).
+My final project is developed for the analysis of a dataset, including analysis of hydrological data and a ~1000 word paper on my analysis (focusing on methods and results).

 Initially I have used Gitbash for the following two steps.
 First step:Data is downloaded by the following command in Gitbash